-1 week late: 10% deduction
+1 session late: 10% deduction

-2 weeks late: 20% deduction
+2 session s late: 20% deduction

-3 weeks late: 30% deduction
+3 session late: 30% deduction

-4 weeks late: at discretion of Instructor only with documented extenuating circumstances
+4 session late: at discretion of Instructor only with documented extenuating circumstances

-\Note: No assignments may be accepted after the last day of the course; no exceptions.
+Note: No assignments may be accepted after the last day of the course; no exceptions.
 Instructors are required to enter final grades within 72 hours of the course end date.